Attack Surface

 • Internal Network: Document all network segments, internal IP addresses, and subnetworks.

-• External Network: List all public-facing IP addresses, domain names, and external network interfaces.
+• External Network: List all public-facing (NATted) IP addresses, domain names, and subdomains.

 • Connections: Map all connections between devices and networks, including VPNs, Wi-Fi networks, and remote access points.